 Scilla should receive regular water during the spring flush of growth.
-However, since the weather tends to be cool and moist during this time, it is generally not necessary to irrigate.
-In fact, it is important to not over water, as the bulbs can rot.
+However, since the weather tends to be cool and moist during this time, it is generally not necessary to water.
+It is important not to overwater, as the bulbs can rot.
 The foliage should be left after the flowers fade, though it, too, fades in the heat of summer.

-Growing Scillas from seed is easy, but takes a few years to get into flower.
-Sow harvested seed as soon as ripe – place in cold frame or cold greenhouse.
+Growing Scillas from seed is easy but takes a few years to get into flower.
+Sow harvested seed as soon as a ripe, place in a cold frame or cold greenhouse.
 Too much heat will delay germination of Scilla seeds.
 They will show through in around 6-8 weeks.

-Digging up and then division of the bulbs after – take off the offsets – in autumn is the quicker way to amass another belt of vivid blue.
+Digging up and then the division of the bulbs after, take off the offsets, in fall is the quickest way to amass another belt of vivid blue.
 Plant in their flowering positions, but expect to wait a further year before any flowers of consequence are seen.

 Pests and Diseases

-There are no pests or disease of concern though Scilla grows weakly in hot climates.
+There are no pests or diseases of concern though Scilla grows weakly in hot climates.
 It is at its best in regions with pronounced winters and mild summers.